scout-app/scout-app/documentation/contributing.md

  * `localize`: When dynamically switching languages we use this function to localize the culture key into the correct translation.
  * `message`: Displays positive messages, like when a `.sass` file is successfully processed to `.css` without any errors.
  * `processInputFolder`: Recursively processes all `.sass` and `.scss` files in the project's input folder, skipping any that begin with an `_` (underscore).
- * `removeProject`: Access a project ID as an argument.
+ * `removeProject`: Accepts a project ID as an argument.
 Removes that project from the `scout.projects` list, updates the sidebar, and saves the settings.
 Then updates the project settings to show the first project in the sidebar.
  * `resetProjectUI`: This will reset the values in the right-side Project Panel, clearing out all values to prepare for showing a new project.
  * `saveCurrentProject`: This is ran when modifying the settings of a specific project.
-It updates the `scout.projects` object and saves settings.
+It updates the `scout.projects` object and saves settings to disk.
  * `saveSettings`: Saves portions of the `scout` object to the hard drive to be auto loaded when Scout-App is launched.
 Specifically it saves `scout.projects`, `scout.versions`, `scout.cultureCode` to the following location:
    * **Windows:** `%LOCALAPPDATA%/scout-app/scout-settings.json`
     * **Linux:** `~/.config/scout-app/scout-settings.json`